 This help guide will walk you through a few easy steps to share a preprint to SportRχiv.
-You will first need to create an OSF account in order to upload preprints to the repository.
+Before getting to this stage, please ensure your potential submission meets our submission guidelines.
+If your article does not conform to these basic guidelines then your submission may be rejected.
+Next, you will first need to create an OSF account in order to upload preprints to the repository.
 You can do this by clicking the here.

 1. Add a preprint